5 Questions About Race That I am Asked Regularly As An Ally

 I’m digging into a privileged bag of white words and experiences with which to norm with people and find ways to explain things in terms they can understand.
 I’m not digging into an open wound to search for fresh new ways to explain the same thing me and my community have been saying in a million different ways, for hundreds of years.
 I can put it into terms that white people understand without triggering fragility.

 And whilst on that point, I have the privilege to be able to become impassioned about antiracism - and nobody will ever write me off as an aggressive, angry Black woman.
-I can bring all the emotion, I can rage, shout, stamp, cry - and people will say either “she really cares about this” or “woke snowflake”.
+I can bring all the emotion if I want to, I can rage, shout, stamp, cry - and people will say at best “she really cares about this” or at worst “woke snowflake”.

 And I will still have my position and I won’t get fired, and people will not be afraid to talk to me or disagree with me.